Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Inflation in the canonical framework

 \ber \ns - 1 \equiv \frac{d\, \mathrm{ln} P_{\cal R}}{d\, \mathrm{ln} k} = 2\eta_H-4\epsilon_H ~. \eer

-Similarly the tensor power spectrum, in the slow-roll limit, is represented by \beq P_{T}(k) = A_{_T}\left(\f{k}{k_*}\right)^{\nt}, \eeq with the amplitude of tensor power spectrum at the CMB pivot scale is given by \cite{Baumann_2009_Tasi_Inflation,Baumann_pri_TASI} \beq A_{_T}\equiv P_T(k_*) = \f{2}{\pi^2}\left(\frac{H}{\mpl}\right)^2\bigg\vert_{k=k_*} ~, \eeq and the tensor spectral index (with negligible running) is given by \beq \nt = -2 \, \epsilon_H~. \eeq The tensor-to-scalar ratio $r$ is defined by \beq r \equiv \f{A_{_T}}{A_{_S}} = 16\, \epsilon_H~, \eeq yielding the \textit{single field consistency relation} \beq r = -8\, \nt~. \eeq
+Similarly the tensor power spectrum, in the slow-roll limit, is represented by \beq P_{T}(k) = A_{_T}\left(\f{k}{k_*}\right)^{\nt}, \eeq with the amplitude of tensor power spectrum at the CMB pivot scale is given by \cite{Baumann_TASI,Baumann:2018muz} \beq A_{_T}\equiv P_T(k_*) = \f{2}{\pi^2}\left(\frac{H}{\mpl}\right)^2\bigg\vert_{k=k_*} ~, \eeq and the tensor spectral index (with negligible running) is given by \beq \nt = -2 \, \epsilon_H~. \eeq The tensor-to-scalar ratio $r$ is defined by \beq r \equiv \f{A_{_T}}{A_{_S}} = 16\, \epsilon_H~, \eeq yielding the \textit{single field consistency relation} \beq r = -8\, \nt~. \eeq

 We therefore find that the the slow-roll parameters $\epsilon_H$ and $\eta_H$ play a key role in characterising the power spectra of scalar and tensor fluctuations during inflation.
 In the next section, we discuss the implications of the latest CMB observations for the slow-roll parameters and for other relevant inflationary observables.
-In order to relate the CMB observables to the inflaton potential $V(\phi)$, we work with the potential slow-roll parameters defined in equation (\ref{eqn:slow_roll1}).
+In order to relate the CMB observables to the inflaton potential $V(\phi)$, we work with the potential slow-roll parameters\footnote{ While for slow-roll inflation, we obtain constraints on the potential slow-roll parameters $\epsilon_{_V}, \, \eta_{_V}$ from the CMB data, we also present constraints on the Hubble slow-roll parameters $\epsilon_H, \, \eta_H$ because they directly represent the evolution of the scale factor during inflation.} defined in equation (\ref{eqn:slow_roll1}).